bluekvirus/Stage.js/README.md

 1.0.0-rc2

-Build Release
+Build
 -------------
-Run `node /tools/build/build.js` and see dist for uncompressed minimum project package using the latest built version of this framework and tools.
+Run `tools/build/shortcut.sh` and see dist for details.
-A .zip and a .tar.gz will also be produced to facilitate framework download. **DO NOT BUILD .zip on a MAC OS X**

 Deploy-able